alexkolo/rag_nutrition_facts_blog/docs/how_to_build.md

 - Embedding model:
   - it's defined in the configuration file `./rag_config.toml`
   - At moment, `multi-qa-MiniLM-L6-cos-v1` is used, as it was "tuned for semantic search: Given a query/question, it can find relevant passages.
 It was trained on a large and diverse set of (question, answer) pairs."
 [Source](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html)
+  - LanceDB has the possible take care of embedding in the background when entries are added to the table , i.e. one does not need to do it before ingestion.
+But it's much slower than doing the embedding manually before ingestion (see `src/ingestion.py`).
+[Source](https://lancedb.github.io/lancedb/embeddings/embedding_functions/)
+    - This is automatic embedding is needed for using hybrid searches.
+[Source](https://lancedb.github.io/lancedb/hybrid_search/hybrid_search/)

 ## IR : Information Retrieval